2.2.5 Using insulation

 In new construction, brick walls can be built with cavities and insulation batts built in.
 If the building is in an area of driving rain then an air gap may also have to be included.
 Insulating aerated concrete blockwork can also be used to build the inner leaf (see Figure 15).

 The floors of buildings can also be well insulated.
 Modern UK construction often uses thick sheets of polystyrene or polyurethane foam.
 In older buildings with suspended timber floors, sheets of insulation material can be inserted under the floorboards between the joists.
-The 2013 UK Building Regulations suggest a floor U-value of 0.22 W m-2 K-1 for new buildings and 0.25 W m-2 K-1 for refurbishment projects.
+The Building Regulations for England (HM Gov, 2021) suggest a floor U-value of 0.18 W m-2 K-1 for new buildings and for refurbishment projects.
 This is likely to require the use of polystyrene insulation more than 100 mm thick.